cegeka/Cegeka-Spring-Course/04-cache/exercise.md

 1. In TransactionService, make getAllTransactionsForUser respond faster if it is called twice for the same user in a short amount of time.
 2. Do the same for getAllTransactionsStartedByUser.
 3. Do the same for getAllTransactionsByUserInPound.
-Now run it a few times.
+Now run it a few times. <br />
 Wait...are the values changing?

-##Extra

-1. Instead of directly returning a 403 error when the delete call goes wrong, throw a custom exception and add an errorhandler to return the correct http code.
+That should not happen...
+4. Implement the clearCache method in cacheController.
+It should clear the cache whose name was passed through in the REST call.
+5. Implement the preCache method.
+It allows a cache whose name was passed to be filled programmatically.
+The key is the id that is provided, the value can be an empty list.